-Pharmacists in community pharmacies dispense medications, counsel patients on the use of prescription and over-the-counter medications, and advise physicians about medication therapy.
-They also advise patients about general health topics, such as diet, exercise, and stress management, and provide information on products, such as durable medical equipment or home healthcare supplies.
-In addition, they often complete third-party insurance forms and other paperwork.
-Those who own or manage community pharmacies may sell non-health-related merchandise, hire and supervise personnel, and oversee the general operation of the pharmacy.
-Some community pharmacists provide specialized services to help patients with conditions such as diabetes, asthma, smoking cessation, or high blood pressure.
+Those who own or manage community pharmacies may sell non-health-related merchandise, hire and supervise personnel and oversee the general operation of the pharmacy.
+Some community pharmacists provide specialized services to help patients with conditions such as diabetes, asthma, smoking cessation or high blood pressure.
 Some pharmacists are trained to administer vaccinations.

 Most pharmacists keep confidential computerized records of patients' drug therapies to prevent harmful drug interactions.
 Pharmacists are responsible for the accuracy of every prescription that is filled, but they often rely upon pharmacy technicians to assist them in the dispensing medications.
 Thus, the pharmacist may delegate prescription-filling and administrative tasks and supervise their completion.
 Pharmacists also frequently oversee pharmacy students serving as interns.

-For more information on the pharmacy work environment, training, and employment, please use the following link: Bureau of Labor Statistics-Pharmacist
+For more information on the pharmacy work environment, training and employment, please visit Bureau of Labor Statistics-Pharmacist.